What is the human cost of warmer temperatures?

 Effects of Global Warming

 There are already many effects of global warming being seen.
 As Earth has gotten warmer, sea ice has melted.
-This has raised the level of water in the oceans.
+This has raised the level of water in the oceans ( Figure below ).

 The extent of Arctic sea ice in summer has been decreasing rapidly.
-The ice shown in the image below is the sea ice minimum in 2011.
+The ice pictured below is the sea ice minimum in 2011 ( Figure below ).
 The yellow line is the median minimum ice extent for 1979–2000.

 The sea ice minimum for 2011 was the second lowest on record.